PepeluDev/ReactNativeAuthenticationWorkshop/README.md

 ## Project Current State

 The status of the project at this moment presents the user interface developed with 4 different screens: Login, Register, Confirm_registration and Reset_password.
-The logic behind and the backend connection are the next thing to do.
+The logic behind and the auth backend connection are a work in progress.

 ## App preview